-ArriVent BioPharma, Inc., a Delaware Corporation (the "Company"), founded on April 14, 2021, is a clinical-stage biopharmaceutical company focused on identifying, licensing and globalizing top biopharma innovations from around the world to deliver important medicines to patients.
+ArriVent Biopharma, Inc., a Delaware Corporation (the "Company"), founded on April 14, 2021, is a clinical-stage biopharmaceutical company focused on identifying, licensing and globalizing top biopharma innovations from around the world to deliver important medicines to patients.
 In June 2021, the Company entered into a license agreement with Shanghai Allist Pharmaceuticals Co.
-Ltd. ("Allist") which granted the Company an exclusive license under certain intellectual property owned or controlled by Allist to develop, manufacture and commercialize any product containing furmonertinib or any of its derivatives as an active ingredient, for all uses, in all countries and territories other than greater China, which includes mainland China, Hong Kong, Macau and Taiwan (See Note 11).
-The Company's lead development candidate, furmonertinib, is a third-generation tyrosine kinase inhibitor currently being evaluated in multiple clinical trials across a range of epidermal growth factor receptor (EGFR) mutations in non-small cell lung cancer (NSCLC), many for which there are limited treatment options.
+Ltd. ("Allist") which granted the Company an exclusive license under certain intellectual property owned or controlled by Allist to develop, manufacture and commercialize any product containing furmonertinib or any of its derivatives as an active ingredient, for all uses, in all countries and territories other than greater China (See Note 11).
+The Company's lead development candidate, furmonertinib, is a third-generation tyrosine kinase inhibitor that has demonstrated efficacy across a broad range of non-small cell lung cancer indications involving epidermal growth factor receptor mutations, many for which there are limited treatment options.